Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Fundamentals of Flexible MIMO Technology

 One prominent network topology beyond the conventional cellular one is the cell-free network \cite{10422885}, where numerous BSs with small sizes and a few antennas each are deployed in a wide coverage area in a distributed manner.
 These APs are linked to one or several central processing units, and they perform coherence joint transmission/reception, which resolves the inter-cell interference that would otherwise be the issue in the dense cellular network \cite{10422885}.

 $\bullet$ \emph{T3: Pinching Antenna Topology}

-Recently, a network topology called the PASS is emerging \cite{liu2025pinching}.
-In PASS, a dielectric waveguide with low propagation loss is applied, where small separated dielectrics, typically attached to the tips of plastic clips or clothespins, are pinched in the waveguide.
-Compared with leaky feeder cable, typically applied in tunnels, the number and positions of pinched dielectrics can be flexibly adjusted by pinching them in or detaching them from the waveguide.
-By incorporating several waveguides in the BS, PASS can be flexibly utilized, where the near-wired transmission can be achieved and the stable line-of-sight (LoS) propagation can be established between dielectrics and UEs.
+A recent widely studied network topology, the PASS \cite{liu2025pinching}, employs a low-loss dielectric waveguide with clip-on separated dielectrics (``pinching antennas").
+Unlike leaky-feeder cables used in tunnels, PASS allows the number and positions of pinched dielectrics to be adjusted by simple attach/detach operations across the waveguide.
+By incorporating multiple waveguides at the BS, PASS enables near-wired transmission and stable line-of-sight (LoS) links between the dielectrics and UEs.
+The insertion loss along the waveguide can be described using models such as \cite[Eq.
+(2)]{liu2025pinching}.
+Considering the linear feature of the waveguide, the practical outdoor deployment of PASS is one important open challenge.

 $\bullet$ \emph{T4: RIS-Enhanced Topology}

 Another widely studied network topology is the reconfigurable intelligent surfaces (RIS)-enhanced one \cite{enyusurvey}.
 In this topology, the RIS can be strategically deployed in BS-enabled wireless networks, as introduced above, to reflect and shape electromagnetic (EM) radio waves.
 By applying the RIS, the wireless channel environment can be flexibly reconfigured with low cost, and the coverage ability can also be enhanced.